 Welcome to Marymount University’s Honors Program!

-The Honors Program at Marymount engages a diverse, intellectually-curious, academically-gifted community of students and represents all majors on campus.
+The Honors Program at Marymount engages a diverse, intellectually-curious community of students and represents all majors on campus.
 The rigorous 24-credit program was established in 2003 and emphasizes academic excellence via a learner-directed, research-based curriculum.
 Through one-on-one faculty-student tutorials, small discussion-based seminars, and service-learning projects, the program is aimed at cultivating students’ research, communication, and critical thinking skills.

-If you are a prospective high-school or community college transfer student, or a current Marymount student looking to be a part of a thriving intellectual community, then I encourage you to learn more about our Honors Program by watching the video below and exploring the tabs to the left.
+If you are a prospective high-school or community college transfer student, or a current Marymount student looking to be a part of a supportive intellectual community, then I encourage you to learn more about our Honors Program by watching the video below and exploring the tabs to the left.